WebSpellChecker/wproofreader-docker/README.md

 1. Clone [WProofreader Docker repo](https://github.com/WebSpellChecker/wproofreader-docker).
 2. Copy the WebSpellChecker/WProofreader installation package (e.g. `wsc_app_x64_5.5.4.0_57.tar.gz`) to `wproofreader-docker/files` directory.
-3. If needed, adjust the default installation options by modifying the `wproofreader-docker/files/config.ini` or `wproofreader-docker/files/configSSL.ini` (if you want to use SSL) file.
+3. If needed, adjust the default installation options by modifying one of the `wproofreader-docker/files/config.ini` or `wproofreader-docker/files/configSSL.ini` (if you want to use SSL) file.
 For details on the available options, refer to [Automated Installing WebSpellChecker on Linux](https://docs.webspellchecker.net/display/WebSpellCheckerServer55x/Automated+Installing+WebSpellChecker+on+Linux) guide.
 4. If you need to use SSL you can put your SSL certificate and key files to `wproofreader-docker/files/certificate` directory.
 You need to rename your files to cert.pem and key.pem.
 5. Build a Docker image using the command below: